bartgonzalez/securityhub-remediations/docs/06-ebs-snapshot-public.md

         aws ec2 modify-snapshot-attribute --snapshot-id $WorkshopSnapshotId --attribute createVolumePermission --operation-type add --group-names all

-19. Run the following which waits for 5 minutes to then show the snapshot did not get deleted, a result of the exception filter.
+19. Run the following wait then show the snapshot did not get deleted, a result of the exception filter.

-        sleep 300 ; aws ec2 describe-snapshots --snapshot-ids $WorkshopSnapshotId
+        sleep 20 ; aws ec2 describe-snapshots --snapshot-ids $WorkshopSnapshotId

 20. For good hygiene, delete the public snapshot and the volume manually.